 Walk “underwater” among the immersive, sculpted paper installation of a coral reef, created by artists Emma Difani and Malcolm Zachariah, at Factory Obscura.
 Participants are welcome to restore Seed Reef by constructing and adding their own corals and other reef animals to the installation.

 Through the Mix-Tape experience, the artists of Factory Obscura will produce a 20th-century version of the classic audio autobiography, creating immersive artistic representations of songs that speak to the artists’ journeys as individuals and as a collective.

 First Americans Museum

-Mark your calendar!
-Opening Sept.
-18, 2021, along the Oklahoma River, the First Americans Museum will showcase state-of-the-art exhibitions in history, culture, art and more.
-Visitors can experience the collective histories of Oklahoma’s 39 distinctive First American Nations in the Tribal Nations Gallery and view 140 objects on a long-term loan from the Smithsonian Institution’s National Museum of the American Indian in the Mezzanine Gallery.
-The outdoor cultural park will provide an intimate connection with the natural environment such as earth, wind, water and fire used to interpret American Indian perspectives.
+The First Americans Museum showcases state-of-the-art exhibitions in history, culture, art and more.
+Visitors can experience the collective histories of Oklahoma’s 39 distinctive First American Nations in the Tribal Nations Gallery.
+The outdoor cultural park provides an intimate connection with the natural environment such as earth, wind, water and fire used to interpret American Indian perspectives.